- Alcohol & Other Drugs

 - General Health

 - Physical Activity

-Whatever the role tobacco plays in your life, the Health and Wellness Hub is here to help you navigate through any tobacco related issue.
-Our Tobacco Prevention GSAs (Graduate Service Assistants) are available to assist with any questions related to UND's tobacco free policy, quit tobacco resources, tobacco prevention information, and other campus resources.
-Feel free to contact them at 701-777-2097 or by e-mail, UND.hwhub@UND.edu.
+Whatever the role tobacco plays in your life, the Health and Wellness Hub is here to help you navigate through any tobacco related issue; including any questions related to UND's tobacco free policy, quit tobacco resources, tobacco prevention information, and other campus resources.
+Contact us at 701-777-2097 or by e-mail, UND.hwhub@UND.edu.
 Please visit our website, UND.edu/tobaccofree, for information on UND's tobacco free policy and quit tobacco resources.

 What You Should Know About Tobacco

 Tobacco is the leading cause of preventable and premature death, killing an estimated 443,000 Americans each year- more than alcohol, illegal drug use, homicide, suicide, car accidents, and AIDS combined.
 Cigarette smoking harms nearly every organ of the body and diminishes a person's overall health.
 It has been conclusively linked to cataracts and pneumonia, and accounts for about one-third of all cancer deaths.
 Foremost among the cancers caused by tobacco use is lung cancer— however, smoking is also associated with cancers of the mouth, pharynx, larynx, esophagus, stomach, pancreas, cervix, kidney, bladder, and acute myeloid leukemia.
 In addition to cancer, smoking causes lung diseases such as chronic bronchitis and emphysema.
 It has also been well documented that smoking substantially increases the risk of heart disease, including stroke, heart attack, vascular disease, and aneurysm.